blarney-lang/blarney/README.md

 which performs the given action *on every clock cycle*.
 Blarney actions include statements for displaying values during simulation (`display`), terminating the simulator (`finish`), and mutating state (see below).
-All statements in an `Action` execute in parallel.
+All statements in an `Action` execute in parallel, within a clock-cycle.
 We can generate Verilog for the test bench as follows.

 ```hs
 main :: IO ()